Where to live in Barcelona as a student: a neighborhood guide

 Universities and libraries

-In El Poblenou you’ll be close to
+In El Poblenou, you'll be close to

 • Pompeu Fabra University - Faculty of Political and Social Sciences